Board Relations Assistant

 - Producing and organizing name tags, tent cards, and photo copies in advance of board meetings;

 - Organizing and shipping or transporting all supplies needed for meetings;

-- Proactively assisting with onsite needs including responding to board member requests, passing microphones, and ensuring smooth running of meeting agenda while Board Relations Manager takes minutes;
+- Proactively assisting with onsite needs including set-up, logistics, responding to board member requests and passing microphones;

-- Assisting with tracking meeting follow up items;
+- Responsible for taking minutes for Board meetings and tracking meeting follow up items;

 - Attending board committee meetings at board meetings to track follow up items and next steps;

-- Researching future meeting locations in coordination with the Board Relations Manager, Executive Team Manager, Events Team, and other stakeholders and sources of information; and
+- Researching future meeting locations in coordination with the Board Relations Manager and Executive Team Manager;

 - Working with Events Team staff on preparing, drafting, and tracking emergency and safety preparations, trainings, and protocols.

 - Scheduling and organizing trainings, webinars, and conference calls for board trainings and goal settings;

 - Assisting with board training on how to use video conference systems and other webinar platforms;

 - Scheduling and organizing webinars and conference calls for board learning and program engagement;

 - Assisting with development of webinars and conference calls for board life-long learning;